Kirk Whalum

 Kirk Whalum (born July 11, 1958) is an American R&B and smooth jazz saxophonist and songwriter.
-He toured with Whitney Houston for more than seven years and soloed in her single "I Will Always Love You", the best-selling single by a female artist in music history.
-He was also featured on many Luther Vandross albums, most often playing on the singer's covers of older pop and R&B standards such as "Anyone Who Had a Heart", "I (Who Have Nothing)", and "Love Won't Let Me Wait".
+He has recorded a series of commercially successful and critically acclaimed solo studio albums, as well as several film soundtracks, with his music spanning a range of genres from pop to R&B to smooth jazz.
+Whalum has received one Grammy Award from a total of 12 nominations.

-Whalum has recorded a series of well received solo albums and film soundtracks, with music ranging from pop to R&B to smooth jazz.
-His musical accomplishments have brought him a total of 12 Grammy nominations.
-He won his first Grammy award in 2011 for Best Gospel Song ("It's What I Do", featuring Lalah Hathaway) alongside lifelong friend and writer Jerry Peters.
+Whalum is a member, together with trumpeter Rick Braun and guitarist Norman Brown, of jazz group BWB, and has also worked with artists such as Whitney Houston, Bob James, Jonathan Butler and Quincy Jones.
+Among others with whom Whalum has collaborated are Michael McDonald, Chante Moore, Luther Vandross, Patrice Rushen, Will Downing and Brian Culbertson.

 Biography

-Kirk Whalum was born in Memphis, Tennessee.
+Kirk Whalum was born and raised in Memphis, Tennessee, United States.
 He attended Melrose High School and Texas Southern University, where he was a member of the renowned Ocean of Soul Marching Band.
 In addition to singing in his father's church choir, Whalum learned to love music from his grandmother, Thelma Twigg Whalum, a piano teacher, and two uncles, Wendell Whalum and Hugh "Peanuts" Whalum, who performed with jazz bands around the country.
-He told John H. Johnson's magazine Ebony Man in a 1994 profile, "The music I like to play and write encompasses the four elements I grew up with: Memphis R&B, gospel, rock, and jazz.
+Whalum told John H. Johnson's magazine Ebony Man in a 1994 profile: "The music I like to play and write encompasses the four elements I grew up with: Memphis R&B, gospel, rock, and jazz.
 The emphasis, though, is on melody, period."

-In 1986, he performed at Jean Michel Jarre's giant concerts Rendez-Vous Houston and Rendez-Vous Lyon.
-At each concert, he performed the track "Last Rendez-Vous," also known as "Ron's Piece," in place of Jarre and Whalum's mutual friend, saxophonist and astronaut Ron McNair, who died in the Challenger disaster.
+In 1986, he performed at Jean-Michel Jarre's giant concerts Rendez-Vous Houston and Rendez-Vous Lyon.
+At each concert, he performed the track "Last Rendez-Vous", also known as "Ron's Piece", in place of Jarre and Whalum's mutual friend, saxophonist and astronaut Ron McNair, who was to have performed but had died in the Challenger disaster.

-Whalum recorded a duet with R&B singer, Jevetta Steele called "Love is a Losing Game" in 1993.
+In 1993, Whalum recorded a duet with R&B singer Jevetta Steele called "Love is a Losing Game".

 Whalum has worked on a number of film scores, including for The Prince of Tides, Boyz n the Hood, The Bodyguard, Grand Canyon and Cousins.
 He toured with Whitney Houston for more than seven years and soloed in her single "I Will Always Love You", the best-selling single by a female artist in music history.
-He was also featured on many Luther Vandross albums, most often playing on the singer's covers of older pop and R&B standards such as "Anyone Who Had a Heart", "I (Who Have Nothing)", and "Love Won't Let Me Wait".
+He has also been featured on many Luther Vandross albums, most often playing on the singer's covers of older pop and R&B standards such as "Anyone Who Had a Heart", "I (Who Have Nothing)", and "Love Won't Let Me Wait".

 Whalum has recorded a series of well received solo albums and film soundtracks, with music ranging from pop to R&B to smooth jazz.
 His musical accomplishments have brought him a total of 12 Grammy nominations.
 He won his first Grammy award in 2011 for Best Gospel Song ("It's What I Do", featuring Lalah Hathaway) alongside lifelong friend and writer Jerry Peters.